I had been a Windows user my whole life until now. I recently got a MacBook Pro, and I’m still learning the ropes.

 Launch iMyMac-Cleaner.
-On the left tab, click on Junk Files.
+On the left tab, click on System Junk.
 Hit Scan to prompt the software to search for unnecessary files on your Mac.

 Wait for the scan to complete.
 Once it stops, you will see a list of junk files on the screen.

 The files are sorted according to type.
 This will make it easy for you to take a look at them.
 You can select files one by one by ticking the box to the left of the item.

 You may also select files by type.
 For instance, you can tick Application Cache to delete all cache files from your Mac files.
 You can opt to select all types as well.
 This will free up more space on your Mac.

 Once you have made your selection, click Clean.
 If you want to proceed, hit Confirm.
 Do the same steps for iMyMac’s other tools, Mail Trash and Large & Old Files.

 For this post, we will be using the latest Windows 10 as an example.
 Some steps may vary for other versions of Windows, but they should still be similar.

 As with installing a new operating system, the process may take a while to finish.